 Community partners play an integral role in supporting Healthy Schools initiatives by providing their services, resources and expertise as schools plan activities.
 Community partners include public health, local businesses, not-for-profit organizations, feeder and neighboring schools, recreation and sports groups, police and fire services, community health centres, and the municipalities.

 If you are a community partner who wants your local school to participate in the Ophea Healthy Schools Certification, talk to the school’s administration or a staff member and tell them about this opportunity.
 You can share the guidebook with them as it provides more information.

-Ophea has created a poster on Understanding Partners – Recreation to support individuals and organizations looking to better their relationship with recreation.
-For more information on how to partner with recreation leaders, click here.
+Ophea and PARC have created a poster on Understanding Partners – Recreation to support individuals and organizations looking to better their relationship with recreation.
+For more information on how to partner with recreation leaders, check it out!

 Ophea wishes to thank the Government of Ontario for their financial contribution to Ophea's Healthy Schools Certification